Incorrect behaviour of types.dt_lua_tag_t.#

 And second, does this behaviour maybe have something to do with the described bug above?

-#4 Updated by Christian G 9 days ago
+#4 Updated by Christian G almost 2 years ago

 I could further isolate the error case stated in the ticket description.
 I have imported some images into darktable, which contained tags as jpg file meta information, which are converted into darktable tags.
 When applying tag_index_test.lua on one of these imported tags (I only changed line 15 to the name of that tag), the behaviour from the ticket description could be reproduced.
 After entering the loop in line 18 with